Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-queue-binder/README.md

 - java
 products:
 - azure-service-bus
-description: "Azure Spring Cloud Stream Binder Sample project for Service Bus Topic client library"
+description: "Spring Cloud Azure Stream Binder Sample project for Service Bus queue client library"
-urlFragment: "azure-spring-cloud-sample-service-bus-topic-binder"
+urlFragment: "spring-cloud-azure-sample-service-bus-queue-binder"
 ---

-# Spring Cloud Azure Stream Binder for Service Bus topic Sample shared library for Java
+# Spring Cloud Azure Stream Binder for Service Bus queue Sample shared library for Java

 ## Key concepts

-This code sample demonstrates how to use the Spring Cloud Stream binder for Azure Service Bus topic.
+This code sample demonstrates how to use the Spring Cloud Stream binder for Azure Service Bus queue.
 The sample app has two operating modes.
 One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
-These messages are published to a service bus topic.
-The sample will also consume messages from the same service bus topic.
+These messages are published to a service bus queue.
+The sample will also consume messages from the same service bus queue.

 ## Getting started